GraceLeinonen/ComputerGraphicsProject/README.md

 ![An example of displaying a single slice in the points debugger](/readme/point-debugger-single-slice.jpg)

 ### Sculpting
-Because the landscape is based on a grid of booleans, it is relatively simple to implement a sculpting feature.
 In the app when pressing `Z/X` terrain will be added or removed where the camera is pointing.

 This is done by creating a ray from the camera.
-The ray is moved the size of one voxel at a time, until the closest voxel to the ray is TRUE, which is where the ray adds or removes terrain.
+The ray is moved the size of one voxel at a time, until the closest voxel to the ray is greater than 0 (for removing terrain), or 0.5 (for adding terrain), which is where the ray sculpts terrain.
 This approach is efficient because the ray only has to compare to one value per move.
 The rays can also be visualised using the "Show Sculpting Rays" option in the debug menu.

 ## Unfinished Features